Caution! The Right of Survivorship on Joint Accounts After Death Could Be Impacted by the Decedent’s Estate Planning

-In coming to its holding in this probate appeals case, the Placencia court harmonized the two above statutes by explaining that sections 5302 and 5303 each have its own unique purpose.
+In coming to its holding in this probate appeals case, the Placencia court harmonized the two above statutes by explaining that section 5302 and section 5303 each have its own unique purpose.
 The court explained that section 5303 governs the express terms of the account itself and provides methods for changing the terms of a multi-party account with right of survivorship that determine whether a bank is liable for allowing someone to withdraw money from that joint account.
 Section 5302, meanwhile, is concerned with determining who actually owns the joint account.

 Thus, Ralph’s will, which evidenced Ralph’s clear and convincing intent to change the survivorship interest of the Franklin Fund Account, was sufficient to effectively change the beneficial interest of this account to the decedent’s estate under section 5302, without changing the express terms of the account itself under section 5303.

 The court also explained that while the decedent’s will by itself may not have altered the right of survivorship on the joint account pursuant to section 5302(e), that section does not preclude the will from serving as evidence of the decedent’s intent.
 And it is the original account holder’s intent as shown by this will that alters the right of survivorship, not the will itself.